Srikant301201/TaskManager/README.md

 3. **Run the Spring Boot Application:**
    - Open the project in your preferred IDE.
    - Build and run the Spring Boot application.
+   - Make changes in the application.properties according to your username and password.

 4. **Using Postman:**
    - Use Postman for making POST, PUT, and DELETE requests to interact with the application's REST endpoints.